According to LinkedIn (Talent Insights Report), as of Jan 2020, there are 501 individuals in Singapore that have “General Counsel” as their job title.

 - Don’t pick your job (every piece of work is a learning opportunity)

-- Don’t say no to roles and opportunities outside of legal work – such opportunities will make you an all-rounder and have better understanding of pain points that your stakeholders face
+- Don’t say no to roles and opportunities outside of legal work – such opportunities will make you an all-rounder and have a better understanding of pain points that your stakeholders face

 - Don’t be afraid to make mistakes.
 Do good work, stretch yourself and keep getting better